obi-ontology/obi-ontology.org/docs/time-stamped-datums.md

 - Assays and other processes can be marked with start and/or stop times, and therefore any specified output could have those time points to mark its relevance.

-## ISSUE: Can we use the existing datum parthood, and not use the VS approach?
+## OBI allows time-stamped datums via both datum parthood, and via the VS approach!

 ## Time stamped data via datum parthood